 Aside from hanging out and talking, most of the days (and nights) were spent swimming or playing racquetball.

-I also brought some legos, dolls, and coloring for the kiddos which helped, specially when cooking dinner.
+I also brought some legos, dolls, and coloring for the kiddos which helped, especially when cooking dinner.

 They had a theater room and luckily we had brought DVD's for the kids to watch.